About Chimpanzee trekking in Budongo Forest reserve

 Thirty minutes drive farther into the forest on the way to Murchison Falls from Sambiya River Lodge with a swimming pool and zip line.
 Masindi town average 35km south of Kaniyo-Pabidi offers a broad selection of lodging suitable for any kind of visitor.
 Paraa Safari Lodge, Bakers Lodge, Pakuba Safari Lodge, Red Chilli Hideout and Paraa region provides a range of additional choices for such places of lodging near Budongo Forest Reserve.

 All-smooth asphalt road from Kampala Capital City to Budongo forest reserve runs via Masindi Municipality on average four hours travel.
-Private travel is the most chosen kind of transportation as it goes at own speed.
+Private travel is the most chosen kind of transportation as it goes at one’s own speed.

 Up to Masindi Town, there is consistent public bus and taxi transit.
 Then plan private transport; average 35km over Murchison Falls National Park.
 For light aviation charter flights, Bugungu 1 hour drive towards Paraa and Pakuba Airfield 1 hour and thirty minutes from Budongo Forest Reserve.
 See specifics by contacting Katland Safaris.